Standard Model Theory for the FCC-ee Tera-Z stage: Mini-review on the pragmatic evaluation of multiloop multiscale integrals using Feynman parameters

 \subsection{Summary and outlook}

 First, the community-driven public online database for loop integrals, \textsc{Loopedia}, was introduced.
-Next, a mini-review on the pragmatic evaluation of multi-loop multi-scale integrals using Feynman parameters was presented, introducing two different methods that do not rely on the analytical evaluation when dealing with highly complicated integrals.
-As both approaches are highly algorithmic, the computation of multi-loop multi-scale integrals entering predictions for the FCC-ee can be further automated.
+Next, a mini-review on the pragmatic evaluation of multiloop multiscale integrals using Feynman parameters was presented, introducing two different methods that do not rely on the analytical evaluation when dealing with highly complicated integrals.
+As both approaches are highly algorithmic, the computation of multiloop multiscale integrals entering predictions for the FCC-ee can be further automated.